Skip to content

 • If you see an Error 403 warning this point, please do not continue and contact support.
 Only people at the University of Birmingham are able to use the Remote Access Service mentioned there.

-• You will receive an email with a link to reset your password
+• You will receive an email with a link to reset your password.
+Select this to continue

 • Warning

-Do not close or navigate away from the page containing the QR code until you have scanned it, else you will be locked-out of your account.
+Do not close or navigate away from the QR code page until you have scanned it, else you will need to contact support to reset the process.

-• Set a strong password for the account
+5. Set a strong password for your account

-• Once you are logged in to the Baskerville authentication portal please:
+6. You are now logged in to the Baskerville authentication portal.
+Please:

 • Set your first and last names, this data will update the “GECOS” field in the login and compute systems